-Evaluation of Long-Lived Assets-Long-lived assets, such as Property & Equipment and finite-lived Intangible Assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If circumstances require a long-lived asset or asset group be tested for impairment, the Company first compares undiscounted cash flows expected to be generated by that asset or asset group to its carrying amount.
+Evaluation of Long-Lived Assets - Long-lived assets, such as Property and Equipment and finite-lived Intangible Assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+If circumstances require a long-lived asset or asset group be tested for possible impairment, the Company first compares undiscounted cash flows expected to be generated by that asset or asset group to its carrying amount.
 If the carrying amount of the long-lived asset or asset group is not recoverable on an undiscounted cash flow basis, an impairment is recognized to the extent that the carrying amount exceeds its fair value.
 Fair value is determined using various valuation techniques including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.
-No impairment losses were recognized during the years ended December 31, 2020 or 2019 or for the periods April 11, 2018 to December 31, 2018 and January 1, 2018 to April 10, 2018.
-See Note 3 - Impact of the COVID-19 Pandemic.
+No impairment losses were recognized during the periods from April 11, 2018 to December 31, 2018 or January 1, 2018 to April 10, 2018.

-Equity Incentive Plan-The Company recognizes all employee equity-based compensation as expense in the Consolidated Financial Statements over the requisite service period.
-The Company has elected to account for forfeitures as they occur, rather than forecasting the future forfeitures.
-See Note 11 for further information on the Equity Incentive Plan.
+Equity Incentive Plan - The Company recognizes all employee equity-based compensation as expense in the Consolidated Financial Statements over the service period.
+See Note 8 for further details regarding the Equity Incentive Plan.